mindwaveventures/join-us/answers.md

   connection?
 Let's hear those specs 💪!
   ```
   Yes,I own a PC and also have a good internet connection.
-  I have Dell with i5 7th Generation and 8GB RAM and 512 SSD
+  I have Dell laptop with i5 7th Generation and 8GB RAM and 512 SSD
   ```
 - Your stackoverflow, linkedin, personal site.
   Anything you'd want us to see.